No Products in the Cart

 But if the person is just a coworker or business contact, they’re probably writing the letter out of the goodness of their heart, simply because you asked them to.
 A gesture of that size demands an appropriate thank you.

 How much time did they spend writing the letter?
 What kind of emotional investment did they make?
 Isn’t it reasonable to spend a comparable amount of time expressing your gratitude in a thank you card?
 The gesture will demonstrate that you recognize the sacrifice they made and let them know that it was worth it.
+If a business thank you gift seems appropriate, you can include one.

 A person’s home is their personal space.
 Inviting someone to stay for any period of time is a significant interruption to their normal routine.
 That’s not to say that they consider it an inconvenience.
 It’s almost certain that if they offered their home to you, they wanted to involve you in their lives.
 However, it’s important to recognize the deep, personal nature of the favor they provided.